 St. Thomas Law has established itself not only as an outstanding law school but also as an exceptional place to be a law student.
 While a number of factors contribute to this, including our beautiful building and remarkable faculty, our students clearly are the biggest factor in shaping the sense of community.

 Individual online meetings are available to any admitted applicant interested in talking with an admissions staff member.
-Please contact our Admissions Team at lawschool@stthomas.edu to schedule your video chat.
+Please contact Suzan McGinnis, our Director of Admissions at suzan.mcginnis@stthomas.edu or schedule your video chat.

 If you would like to connect with a St. Thomas Law faculty member, alumnus or current student by phone or email, please let us know.
 We will be happy to put you in touch with a community member who can answer questions and share their experience at St. Thomas Law.